Post

 Takeaway

-Cross-repo automation in GitHub Actions comes down to three primitives — repository_dispatch to trigger, an authenticated checkout to pull, and an authenticated push to write back.
+Cross-repo automation in GitHub Actions comes down to three primitives — a workflow_dispatch to trigger, an authenticated checkout to pull, and an authenticated push to write back.
 Lean on obsidian-export for the hard conversion, guard the write-back loop, and gate the deploy with validation.
 The result is the payoff from Part 1: you write and flag a note, and a pipeline quietly turns it into a deployed page.

 This post is licensed under CC BY 4.0 by the author.